letsdeel/deel-api-java-sdk/docs/InvoicesApi.md

 Update an invoice adjustment

 Update an existing invoice adjustment.
-It is not possible to update VAT adjustments, we recommend you to delete the existing VAT adjust and create a new one.
+It is not possible to update VAT adjustments, we recommend you to delete the existing VAT adjust and create a new one.  **Token scopes**: &#x60;invoice-adjustments:write&#x60;

 ### Example
 ```java